Whither our UK NHS ?

 2) Their healthcare provision is also far superior to the NHS in its current state, and is fully integrated with adult social care, which is much more generously funded and effective.

-The message is a clear one – you get what you pay for….
+The message, to both electorate and government, is a clear one – you get what you pay for….

 What sort of model might work for us ?